 PUBLISHED IN SOMETHING'S COOKING OCTOBER, 2017.

-Please contact Dale at email@example.com for permissions, rights for re-posting, referencing and publishing, as well as all brand and media
+Please contact us at firstname.lastname@example.org for permissions, rights for re-posting, referencing and publishing, as well as all brand and media enquiries.

 More great recipes in J'Something's new cookbook